-- 1. Completion of all English Language Arts requirements for graduation with an overall grade point average of 2.0 or above in those classes. - 2.
-Passing the CAASPP student assessment in English language arts administered in grade eleven at the "Standard Met" or "Standard Exceeded" level. - 3.
+- 1. Completion of all English Language Arts requirements for graduation (grades 9 12) with an overall grade point average of 3.0 or above OR passing the CAASPP student assessment in English Language Arts administered in grade eleven at the "Standard Met" or "Standard Exceeded" level. - 2.
 Proficiency in one or more languages in addition to English, demonstrated through one of the following methods: - a.
-Passing a foreign language Advanced Placement examination with a score of 3 or higher or an International Baccalaureate examination with a score of 4 or higher. - b.
-Successful completion of a four-year high school course of study in a foreign (world) language and attainment of an overall grade point average of 3.0 or above in that

-- course of study. - c.
-Passing the Scholastic Assessment Test II Foreign Language Examination with a score of 600 or higher.
+Successful completion of a four-year high school course of study in a foreign (world) language and attainment of an overall grade point average of 3.0 or above in that course of study. - b.
+Passing a foreign language Advanced Placement (AP) examination with a score of 3 or higher or an International Baccalaureate (IB) examination with a score of 4 or higher. - c.
+Passing an ACTFL Writing Proficiency Test (WPT) and Oral Proficiency Interview (OPI) with scores in intermediate-mid or higher. - d.
+Passing a locally approved assessment that meets the rigor of an Advanced Placement (AP) exam and tests all modalities of communication in the language.